hesselberthlab/hesselberthlab.github.io/content/project/rna-repair.md

 Using the RNA repair mutants, we uncovered new regulatory points during *HAC1* splicing in the unfolded protein response.

+## Remodeling and sensing of RNA termini

 ## New substrates of RNA repair

 We are conducting targeted and genome-wide searches for other targets of RNA repair.
 Such studies could provide new insights into the role of RNA repair in cellular physiology.

 ## RNA-seq methods to study RNA repair

-We previously developed methods to capture 2´,3´-cyclic phosphate and 5´-OH products of RNA decay and have used these broadly to study spontaneous and enzyme-catalyzed RNA cleavage.
+We previously developed methods to capture [2´,3´-cyclic phosphate](/publication/2010/Schutz) and [5´-OH](/publication/2015/Peach) products of RNA decay and have used these broadly to study spontaneous and enzyme-catalyzed RNA cleavage.

 ## Funding